jordiroca94/MMF-Back-End/README.md

 ### Run this project locally

-Frontend is running on the port 4000
+Back-end is running on the port 4000

 In order to test the application you need to install node modules ( command: npm install)  after node modules are installed run the node package modules ( command: node index.js).